langchain-ai/langgraph/docs/docs/cloud/deployment/self_hosted.md

         langgraph build -t tag_name

-## Configure Helm Chart
+## Self-Host on Kubernetes

 The public Helm chart for LangGraph Cloud is available [here](https://github.com/langchain-ai/helm/tree/main/charts/langgraph-cloud).

+1. Ensure that the [Helm client](https://github.com/helm/helm?tab=readme-ov-file#install) is installed.
-Follow [these instructions](https://github.com/langchain-ai/helm/tree/main/charts/langgraph-cloud#readme) for configuring your Helm chart and deploying to Kubernetes.
+2. Follow [these instructions](https://github.com/langchain-ai/helm/tree/main/charts/langgraph-cloud#readme) to configure your Helm chart and deploy to Kubernetes.

+## Self-Host with Docker

+Docker Compose can be used to deploy LangGraph Cloud to the compute infrastructure of your choice (e.g. VM).